BalzPit/FPS-demo/README.md

 ----- refactors/reworks -----
-- unified hitmarker system (currently every weapon/ability takes hold of the hitmarker UI element on the playerUI canvas independently, I would like to simply have a general system that shows hitmarkers when player deals damage to anything that takes damage and with any source)

 - tidy up playermovement script
 - weapon pickup system is kinda terrible
+- grappling hook
-- ✓ UI Manager
+- granade/weapon ammo UI

 Problem:
 - why would the player choose to ever throw an equipped weapon (it's easier to hit enemies at close range) if they could just melee?
+- grapple hook is probably best removed (cool when it works but it's too buggy, doing it right is probably out of scope for this project)

+DONE:
+- unified hitmarker system (currently every weapon/ability takes hold of the hitmarker UI element on the playerUI canvas independently, I would like to simply have a general system that shows hitmarkers when player deals damage to anything that takes damage and with any source)
+- UI Manager
+- granade hitmarker
+- grapple hook
+- enemy spawn points and system (very barebones)
+- enemy and wepon scripts rework to be instantiated at runtime